jgttech/yarn-plugin-scripts/README.md

 ## Usage

+You can create custom scripts in the `.yarnrc.yml` file and invoke them through the `scripts` namespace.
+For example, if I had a script called `hello` and I wanted to invoke it, I just run `yarn scripts hello`.

+Beyond that, there are lifecycle hooks as well, please see the section on that.

+---

+## Lifecycle Scripts

+These hooks are designed to follow the Yarn 3 hooks and allow them to be invoked, automatically, though certain conditions.

+1. ***afterAllInstalled***: This gets run, as the name suggests, once all depdnencies are installed.
+It is, effectively, a lifecycle around Yarn 3 hooks.
+2. *More may be added later*

+---

+## Custom Scripts

+This shows you how to add custom scripts.

 1. Add a `scripts` section in the root on `.yarnrc.yml` and add a script to invoke.
    1. Example:
       ```yaml
       # .yarnrc.yml

       scripts:
+        afterAllInstalled:
+          - echo "1 Things to do after a yarn install".
+          - echo "2 Things to do after a yarn install".
+          - echo "3 Things to do after a yarn install".
         hello:
           - echo "This is awesome!"
           - echo "Hello!"